Michael Kirby (judge): Judicial appointment

 Kirby became the youngest man appointed to federal judicial office in 1975, when he was appointed Deputy President of the Australian Conciliation and Arbitration Commission, a tribunal which adjudicated labour disputes.
-Later in 1984, the Hon Peter Gray took Kirby's mantle as the youngest man appointed to federal judicial office at 29 years old.

 In 1983, Kirby was appointed a judge in the Federal Court of Australia, before an appointment as President of the New South Wales Court of Appeal, a superior court in that state's legal system, in 1984.
 During that period, he was also the President of the Court of Appeal of Solomon Islands from 1995 to 1996.

 From 1984 until 1993, Kirby held the position of Chancellor at Macquarie University.

 In February 1996, Kirby was appointed to the High Court of Australia.
 He has served on many other boards and committees, notably the Australian Law Reform Commission (ALRC) and the CSIRO.
 He is Patron of the Friends of Libraries Australia (FOLA) and many other bodies.

 Dissent rate

 Kirby was often at odds with his colleagues in the Gleeson High Court, and sometimes as the sole dissenter.
 In 2004, he delivered a dissenting opinion on nearly 40% of the matters in which he participated, almost twice as many as any of his High Court colleagues; in constitutional cases, his rate of dissent was more than 50%.
-His notable dissent rate has earned him the nickname the "Great Dissenter".
-Future High Court Justices who have been considered in contention for the title include Dyson Heydon and Patrick Keane, though neither have dissent rates as high as Kirby's.
+His notable dissent rate earned him the nickname the "Great Dissenter".
+Future High Court Justices who have been considered in contention for the title include Dyson Heydon and Patrick Keane, though neither had dissent rates as high as Kirby's.

-Legal researchers Andrew Lynch and George Williams observed that "even allowing for 2004 as a year in which Kirby had a particularly high level of explicit disagreement with a majority of his colleagues, it is neither premature nor unfair to say that in the frequency of his dissent, his Honour has long since eclipsed any other Justice in the history of the Court...
+Legal researchers Andrew Lynch and George Williams observe that "even allowing for 2004 as a year in which Kirby had a particularly high level of explicit disagreement with a majority of his colleagues, it is neither premature nor unfair to say that in the frequency of his dissent, his Honour has long since eclipsed any other Justice in the history of the Court...
 [Kirby] has broken away to claim a position of outsider on the Court which seems unlikely to pass with future years".

-Kirby has responded, stating that "on their own, statistics tell little"; to understand Kirby's rate of dissent, it is necessary to examine what his disagreements have been about and consider who he has dissented from.
-Kirby explains "there have always been divisions, reflecting the different philosophies and perspectives of the office-holders", and that throughout the High Court's history, many dissenting opinions have ultimately been adopted as good law.
+Kirby has responded, stating that "on their own, statistics tell little"; to understand Kirby's rate of dissent, it is necessary to examine what his disagreements have been about and consider whom he has dissented from.
+Kirby explains "there have always been divisions, reflecting the different philosophies and perspectives of the office-holders", and that, throughout the High Court's history, many dissenting opinions have ultimately been adopted as good law.
 Further, Kirby argues that the rate of dissent, if seen within its context, is relatively small.
 Cases heard before the full bench of the High Court have proceeded through a series of lower courts and special leave hearings.
 They are thus likely to test the boundaries of the existing law, and raise opposing, though no less valid, views of the law.